-Women interested in applying must form a team of three submits a written proposal create in collaboration with each other.
-This year, written applications will be accepted on a rolling basis and include a complementary submission of a phone quality video.
+Women interested in applying must form a team of three members to submit a proposal created in collaboration with each other.
+This year, written applications will be accepted on a rolling basis and can include a complementary submission of a phone quality video.

 Due to a high number of applications, early application is highly encouraged.
 Grants will be awarded until funds are exhausted.

 If you would like to preview and or work on your application first using a word processor (i.e Microsoft Word) you can download a Word version of the application.
 Full application instructions and guidelines are available here in English and also downloadable in Spanish.

-Each team can submit a proposal for up to $7,500 to fund both their own professional development experience, collaboration activities between applying organizations, as well as community engagement activities once they have returned to Madison.
+Each team can submit a proposal for up to $7,500 to fund all three aspects of their proposal: professional development experience, collaboration activities between applying organizations, as well as community engagement activities once the team has returned to Madison.

-There are a number of commitments for your team once you are awarded a grant and become a member of the Amplify Madison Academy awarded teams.
+There are a number of commitments for your team once you are awarded a grant and become a member of the Amplify Madison Academy.
 A full list of commitments and meeting dates will be shared as a part of your awardee package.